Which are those energy efficiency facts everybody should know?

 Differences between Energy Efficiency, Energy Conservation and Sustainability

 On the other side, it’s important to differentiate Energy Efficiency from Energy Conservation.
-Reducing or going without a service in order to save energy is energy conservation.
+Reducing or going without service in order to save energy is energy conservation.
 The easiest example is turning off the lights.
 The tricky part is that both concepts mean using less energy.
-However, energy conservations refers to those behaviours that result in not using energy at all, whereas energy efficiency exists as a way for being sustainable, save energy, lower gas emissions and ultimately save money.
+However, energy conservation refers to those behaviours that result in not using energy at all, whereas energy efficiency exists as a way of being sustainable, saving energy, lower gas emissions and ultimately saving money.

 Now it’s time to stick to reality to fully understand this topic.
 There are differences between what’s sustainability and what’s energy efficiency.
 At least, both terms differ in their goal and point of view.
 What is sustainability if it’s not energy efficiency?

 Sustainability avoids any kind of impact on the environment.
-There is no interest behind.
+There is no interest behind it.
 Energy efficiency, however, focuses on increased profitability, and increased profitability leads to growth.
 From an efficient perspective, you will save money.
 Thus, there is a personal interest behind carrying out efficient techniques, either if you do it in your business or at home.
-From a sustainable perspective, with energy efficiency you are still producing waste, you are still using energy and you are still contributing on the greenhouse effect.
+From a sustainable perspective, with the energy efficiency you are still producing waste, you are still using energy and you are still contributing to the greenhouse effect.

 The 3 Energy Efficiency Facts

 I will end up focusing on 3 faces of energy efficiency, to understand why it has been growing over the current century.
 We could call it as the 3 ingredients for an energy efficiency revolution: